amoeher/AmoheromVTuberTools/README.md

 or,

-1. Once the Release is uploaded, Download the latest Release,
+1. Download the latest Release,
 2. Import it as Custom Package
 3. Start Using it on your project

 *Important : [UniVRM](https://github.com/vrm-c/UniVRM) Required!.

-*Unity Version im Using: 2022.3.62f2 (Others sometimes gave me a MToons shader issue so im using this)
+*Unity Version im Using: 2022.3.62f3 (Others sometimes gave me a MToons shader issue so im using this)

 ---